MiketheChap/worldwidestew/content/blog/2024-09-18-new-beliefs.md

 summary: "The ability to revise beliefs are a hallmark of intellectual honesty."
 draft: false
 ---
-### After you've completed reading this post and the [prior one]({{< ref "2024-09-17-Michio-Kaku-string-theory-and his-koi" >}}), you can take [this short quiz](https://docs.google.com/forms/d/e/1FAIpQLSf3meL7I9Tc7TsaC5WRgvtJRc_g7jIncWzkEqBt24s6e_e22g/viewform) to test your knowledge!
+### After you've completed reading this post and the [prior one]({{< ref "2024-09-17-Michio-Kaku-string-theory-and his-koi" >}}), you can take [this short, fun quiz](https://docs.google.com/forms/d/e/1FAIpQLSf3meL7I9Tc7TsaC5WRgvtJRc_g7jIncWzkEqBt24s6e_e22g/viewform) to test your knowledge!

 >*In the beginning, God created the heaven and the earth....
-And God saw everything that he had made, and, behold, it was very good.
+And God saw everything that he had made, and, behold, it was very good....
 And the evening and the morning were the sixth day.*

 The ability to revise and, when necessary, revoke former beliefs are a hallmark of intellectual honesty.
 Moreover, intellectual honesty is as vauable as any kind of honesty.
 In [yesterday's post]({{< ref "2024-09-17-Michio-Kaku-string-theory-and his-koi" >}}) , I quoted the theoretical physicist [Michio Kaku](https://mkaku.org/) ([also see the Wikipedia reference](https://en.wikipedia.org/wiki/Michio_Kaku)).